filecoin-project/lotus-docs/content/en/lotus/configure/bootstrap/index.md

 - Intel Xeon Platinum 8175M CPU @ 2.50GHz
 - 32Gb Memory
-- 5Mbps downlink, 2Mbps uplink
+- 5Mbps download speed, 2Mbps upload speed
 - 2Ti SSD storage for chain state storage

 It’s possible to reliably synchronise a bootstrap node with as few as 3 cores and 5Gb real memory, but you will need